 - Program-Specific Degree Requirements including the Math/Stat core.

 Please see the York University Academic Calendar for the official requirements of your program.

 Who will you work with in Mathematical Biology?

 Dr. Jane Heffernan

 Dr Jane Heffernan is a Full Professor in the Mathematics & Statistics Department in the Faculty of Science, where she leads her Modelling Infection and Immunity Lab.

 Her expertise includes mathematical models of disease (COVID-19, HIV, HCV, HSV, TB, influenza…), and forecasting healthcare demand (ward and ICU hospital beds).

 Dr Heffernan works closely with modelling groups in Health Canada, the Public Health Agency of Canada, and the Fields Institute’s COVID Modelling Task Force.
-Dr Heffernan’s research program centers on understanding the spread and persistence of infectious diseases in hosts (immunology) and in populations (epidemiology), with a focus on studies of immunity and behavior change.
+Dr Heffernan’s research program centres on understanding the spread and persistence of infectious diseases in hosts (immunology) and in populations (epidemiology), with a focus on studies of immunity and behaviour change.

 Email address: firstname.lastname@example.org